‘We understood no help was coming’: A Odisha medical student’s hellish escape from Ukraine

 Nayak phoned the Indian embassy every day.
 Sometimes the phone was busy, but when someone did answer, they would tell him that the embassy was working to evacuating the students.

 Back home, in Jajpur, his father was also calling the Indian embassy in Ukraine and the helpline numbers provided by the Ministry of External Affairs.
 Most of the time, the phone lines were busy.
 “So many people must be calling,” Basant Kumar Nayak said.
+In the crisis, it had emerged that over 20,000 Indian students were enrolled in universities in Ukraine.

 Pralay Nayak and his four friends decided to stay down in the metro station, hoping that the war would end soon.
 “At one point, I knew escaping was not possible for any of us,” said his friend, Shanti Nayak.
 “We had heard stories from others who tried to board a train but could not.
 So we did not even try to leave the city.”